Susheel-raai/Code_assessment/README.txt

 - In future, if another CSV file is added to the same directory that does not have same column names, the solution will create dynamic XML tags without any relationship between the

   columns.

+New Assumptions for better solution.

+	1. Within each 'Invoice' node I populated multiple nodes that has relationship with the invoice column.
+They are

+				-> Orders Node : This contains individual order nodes and the total Order Lines node for that order.

+				-> OrderLines Node: This node list the order information (incl. product code, quantity, total cost) for a particular orderline within the respective tags.

+		for example: If a invoice has 2 orders, then there are 2 order lines, and each order line has a product and associated quantity,total cost for that product.

+	2. Next is the customers node, that has customer info node.
+Within the customer info node,

+	   I displayed the InvoiceNo's and customer's Address within the respective tags.

+	3. The last node is the Products.
+This has the Product Info node.
+The Product info node

+	   contains the product information within the respective tags.

+Output:

+	1. The directory contains two XML files derived from 2 different logics.
+The Candidate_Test_Sample.XML is the outcome of previous logic submitted on 12-07-2022.

+	2. The Candidate_Test_SampleNew.XML is the outcome of modified logic submitted on 14-07-2022.

+	3. Any runtime error from any class will be logged in a common log file with a stacktrace message.